-- (a) The employer is to determine whether a person in charge is designated when the substantive in charge employee is absent. - (b) An employee who is designated to undertake in-charge duties is to be paid an 'incharge' allowance equal to the difference between the employee's normal salary and the salary of B3-R1-1and any loading the employee is entitled to under Clause 3(c) Part II - Salaries & Related Matters. - (c) Undertaking in-charge duties is to be voluntary with the opportunity to undertake this role to be distributed equitably between employees in the next available Band in the particular business unit.
+- (a) The employer is to determine whether a person in charge is designated when the substantive in charge employee is absent. - (b) An employee who is designated to undertake in-charge duties is to be paid an 'in-charge' allowance equal to the difference between the employee's normal salary and the salary of the lowest level of Band 3 and any loading the employee is entitled to under Clause 3(c) Part II Salaries & Related Matters. - (c) Undertaking in-charge duties is to be voluntary with the opportunity to undertake this role to be distributed equitably between employees in the next available Band in the particular business unit.